Rain (entertainer): 2008–2012: Olympics, Rainism, Back to the Basic and continued popularity

 In January 2008, Rain was tapped to sing the theme song of the 2008 Beijing Olympic Games, "Hand in Hand".
-He also performed at the Beijing Olympic closing ceremony in August, singing the closing theme song “Beijing, Beijing, I Love Beijing”.
+He also performed at the Beijing Olympic closing ceremony in August, singing the closing theme song "Beijing, Beijing, I Love Beijing".
 On October 15, 2008, Rain released his fifth Korean album, Rainism, which spawned the number one hit single "Love Story".
 The music video for "Love Story" featured Korean actress Ha Ji-won.
 A second single, titled "Rainism", was subsequently released.
 Rain held a comeback showcase for the album, and appeared in a two-day special program where exclusive footage and interviews of the singer was shown.

 On November 24, 2008, the Commission of Youth Protection deemed the album inappropriate for people under 19 years old because the lyrics in the song "Rainism" were considered problematic due to their phallic and sexual references.
-Rain re-released a "clean version" of "Rainism" shortly after, but instead of changing the original album's contents, a sticker was placed on the album that prohibited its sale to those under 19 years old.

-In October 2009, in support of his fifth album Rainism, Rain kicked off his third concert tour, The Legend of Rainism Tour with two shows at Olympic Gymnastics Arena in Seoul on October 9 and 10.
-It continued with concerts in various parts of Asia and at The Colosseum at Caesars Palace in Las Vegas, Nevada, on December 24–25, 2009.
+Rain re-released a "clean version" of "Rainism" shortly after, but instead of changing the original album's contents, a sticker was placed on the album that prohibited its sale to those under 19 years old.In October 2009, in support of his fifth album Rainism, Rain kicked off his third concert tour, The Legend of Rainism Tour with two shows at Olympic Gymnastics Arena in Seoul on October 9 and 10.
+It continued with concerts in various parts of Asia and at The Colosseum at Caesars Palace in Las Vegas, Nevada, from December 24 to 25, 2009.
 On April 6, 2010, Rain released a special mini-album titled Back to the Basic, including the singles "Love Song" starring Han Ye-seul in the music video as well as "Hip Song".
 Once again, Rain topped the Time 100 reader's poll.
 In October, Rain represented Korea and performed at the 7th Asia Song Festival, organised by Korea Foundation for International Culture Exchange, at the Seoul Olympic Stadium.

 In 2011, Rain made his third appearance at the top of the Time 100 poll and the second time as a finalist.
 Time describes his win as "The South Korean pop star turned actor Rain, 28, took the top spot in the Time 100 reader poll for the third year, trouncing competitors from Barack Obama to Lady Gaga.
 That's pretty impressive online power for a guy whose main claim to Western fame is a role in the 2009 film Ninja Assassin."
 Along with the Time honor, Rain went on a farewell tour, The Best Show Tour, before his 21-month compulsory military service.
 The tour spanned Southeast Asia including his first tour dates throughout South Korea.
 His last concert, Rain: Last of The Best was deemed as the best event in Gangnam District for 2011.